arcandjl/website/content/publication/arcand-1999-a/index.md

 projects: []
 publishDate: '2021-12-18T23:38:54.286899Z'
 publication_types:
-- '4'
+- '3'
 abstract: 'The purposes of this paper are twofold.
-First, we examine, using a unique dataset collected in the Tunisian village of El Oulja, what might be termed &quot;all or nothing&quot; separability (Benjamin, 1992) by testing, while controling for plot characteristics (Udry, 1996), the proposition that farm input use is independent of household characteristics.
+First, we examine, using a unique dataset collected in the Tunisian village of El Oulja, what might be termed "all or nothing" separability (Benjamin, 1992) by testing, while controling for plot characteristics (Udry, 1996), the proposition that farm input use is independent of household characteristics.
 Second, we test for separability in the context of a model of class structure based on the seminal work of Eswaran and Kotwal (1986).